Code of Conduct

 The key message of both documents is that nurses must make the care of patients their first concern.
 To do this effectively, they must maintain professional boundaries.

 Nurses are expected to familiarise themselves with the Code and the Guidelines and incorporate these standards in their practise.
-Over the next three years, as part of the continuing competence requirements, all nurses will be required to complete professional development on the Code of Conduct and professional boundaries.

 Guidelines: social media and electronic communication

 Clear direction is given to nurses.
 For example in relation to protecting patient privacy, nurses are reminded to be aware that patient emails, answer phone messages and texts may be accessed by others.
 In relation to maintaining professional boundaries, nurses are advised that boundaries could be breached when health consumers are made ‘friends’ on personal social media websites.
-The new guidance document is the second in a series of guidelines expanding on the Code and follows the release of guidelines on professional boundaries.
+The guidance document is the second in a series of guidelines expanding on the Code and follows the release of guidelines on professional boundaries.

 What has become clear is that even when social media is used with good intentions, patient confidentiality and privacy can be inadvertently breached.
 Patients don’t have to be named to be identifiable and even with the strictest privacy settings, information can forwarded and shared in potentially ever-expanding networks.
 Similarly deleted content may remain accessible.